 The Solution: Investing in your own fulfillment is one of the greatest gifts you can give to others!

-Happiness – it’s an inalienable right, it’s even in the US constitution.
+Happiness – it’s an inalienable right; it’s even in the US Constitution.
 You see it everywhere from sitcoms to couples walking by.
 But…we also often get the message that seeking personal happiness is somehow selfish or that – considering the suffering in the world – we don’t have a right to it.

-Well you’re right and you’re not.
-It is selfish and there is a lot of suffering in the world.
+Well, you’re right, and you’re not.
+It is selfish, and there is a lot of suffering in the world.
 But that is precisely why you should be finding happiness.

 For One, it Makes you Contagious

-It’s true, you literally infect others.
+It’s true; you literally infect others.
 Your well-being has an enormously influential impact on everyone around you up to 3 degrees of separation away from you!
-Research studies show that parents’ well-being improve their children’s, and people’s happiness uplifts their spouses.
+Research studies show that parents’ well-being improves their children’s, and people’s happiness uplifts their spouses.
 But did you know it also influences strangers you will never meet like your best friend’s landlord?
 Research by social scientists James Fowler of UC San Diego and Nicolas Christakis of Harvard suggests that happiness spreads up to three degrees of separation from us: if you’re happy, your best friend’s sister, hairdresser’s spouse, and colleague’s son will also be happier.

 Two, It Brings Out the Best In You

 When you say or do something you later regret, maybe by reacting too quickly and snapping, you often use the expression “Well, I was just not myself that day because I was ____ (fill in the blank: tired/drunk/stressed…”).
 When you’re happy, however, you often actually do feel like yourself because happiness brings out the best in you.